joelmathews5775/my-repo/README.md

 # device-viewports
-This file was created for device specific resonsive design.
+This file was created for device specific responsive design.
 I'm happy if this helped you.